dzzie/humidor.net/readme.md

       * select = watered
       * reset

+autowater

+   * pump activation d6
+   * switchIn A0
+   * switchOut A1

 Note: The dht22 sensor will burn out if you hook it up backwards.
     It is a 4 pin component with one pin unused.
 I cut off the unused pin, and plugged the matching hole in the socket with hot glue.